Pol-Title IX Employee Sexual Misconduct

 Once the University has Actual Knowledge of an alleged violation, jurisdiction under Title IX requires that any act prohibited occur:

 - Against a person within the United States, and

 - Within the University’s education programs or activities including locations, events, or circumstances over which the University exercises substantial control over both the Respondent and the context in which the Sexual Misconduct occurs.
 This includes any building(s) owned or controlled by a student organization that is officially recognized by the University

 The University prohibits retaliation against any person or individual for interfering with any right or privilege secured by Title IX and its implementing regulations or because an individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding or hearing under this policy.
 Disciplinary action may be taken against any person who files a Sexual Misconduct complaint in bad faith, or who maliciously or knowingly files a false complaint.
-The Employee Relations and Compliance Office will investigate any reported retaliation against any individual who is a party to or participates in a complaint process under this policy.
-Individuals who feel they are victims of retaliation as prohibited by this policy shall contact Employee Relations and Compliance Office at 502-852-6258 or EMRelate@louisville.edu.
+The Employee Relations Office will investigate any reported retaliation against any individual who is a party to or participates in a complaint process under this policy.
+Individuals who feel they are victims of retaliation as prohibited by this policy shall contact the Employee Relations Office at 502-852-6258 or EMRelate@louisville.edu.

 ACTUAL KNOWLEDGE (pursuant to Title IX) means notice of Sexual Misconduct or allegations of Sexual Misconduct to any University Official who has authority to institute corrective measures on behalf of the University.
 The Actual Knowledge standard is not met when the only University Official with Actual Knowledge is the Respondent.